Reviews and Comments

 Challenge for any writer: create an incredibly interesting novel from an absolutely trivial anecdote.
 I fell like a child reading a fairy tale, enchanted from beginning to end!
 Most young readers will not understand how it is possible for someone, apparently ordinary, to take almost mythological proportions in the eyes of others.
 Not so long ago, specially in smaller communities this happened sometimes which makes this book perfectly credible for me.
 And again, enchanting.

-The Bezzle (2024) 4 stars
+The Bezzle (2024, Tor Books) 4 stars

 New York Times bestseller Cory Doctorow's The Bezzle is a high stakes thriller where the …